Mudvayne: Reunion (2021–present)

 On April 19, 2021, Mudvayne announced that they had reunited and would play their first shows in 12 years in the fall, which included festival appearances at Inkcarceration Music & Tattoo in Mansfield, Aftershock in Sacramento and Welcome to Rockville in Florida; concert promoter and festival organizer Danny Wimmer stated that these would be the band's only live appearances for 2021.
 The band were previously scheduled to also appear at Louder Than Life in Louisville, before the performance was canceled on September 21 due to Gray and some staff members contracting COVID-19.
 The members of Mudvayne have reportedly discussed the possibility of new material.
 The band's reunion resumed in the summer of 2022 with appearances at Upheaval Festival in Grand Rapids and Rock Fest in Cadott, followed by their first US tour in 13 years, which saw Mudvayne co-headline the Freaks on Parade tour with Rob Zombie.
 The tour's stop in Tampa made headlines when during one show, Gray fell off the stage while performing the song "Not Falling".
 Gray himself noted the irony, and joked it was "amazing" and "unbelievable".

-The band released "Hurt People Hurt People", their first song since their reunion on Aug 27, 2025.
+In May 2025, Mudvayne announced that they were signed to Alchemy Recordings for a sixth studio album.
+The band released "Hurt People Hurt People", their first song in 16 years, on August 27, 2025.
+A second song, "Sticks and Stones", was released two weeks later.

-Musical style and influences
+In January 2026, fans of the band expressed their distaste for the mixing on their two newest singles, "Hurt People Hurt People" and "Sticks and Stones".
+In response from the band, new versions of both singles were uploaded to streaming sites, with producer Dave Fortman adding: "...the band wasn’t happy with the results and the fans were unhappy as well...
+They called me to remix them so I took the same approach that I mixed Lost And Found with.
+Seems to have worked!
+Glad you guys are digging it."

+The band took a hiatus in late January 2026, with multiple sources citing the band's heavy touring cycle in 2025 as their reason.
+Gray stated in an Instagram post, "Mudvayne is taking a break for 2026 but I just can’t do that.
+Music, creating, playing are the wells that I draw my happiness from so I need to keep going”, implying that other musical projects may occur during the hiatus.

+Artistry

 Mudvayne bassist Ryan Martinie is noted for his complex playing.